MySQL

 INSERT INTO holo_orders SELECT * FROM mysql_orders;

-If you set the scan.read-changelog-as-append-only.enabled parameter to true in the WITH clause, the output depends on how the primary key of the sink table is configured:
+Based on the code above, if the `scan.read-changelog-as-append-only.enabled` parameter is set to true in the WITH clause, the output result varies depending on the primary key setting of the downstream table:

-• If the primary key of the sink table is order_id, the output contains only the last change for each primary key from the source table.
-If the last change for a primary key was a delete operation, the sink table will contain a record with the same primary key and an op_type of -D.
+• If the primary key of the downstream table is `order_id`, the output result contains only the last change for each primary key in the upstream table.
+For data whose last change for a primary key was a delete operation, you can see a record in the downstream table with the same primary key and an `op_type` of -D.

-• If the primary key of the sink table is a composite key of order_id, operation_ts, and op_type, the output contains the complete change history for each primary key from the source table.
+• If the primary key of the downstream table is `order_id`, `operation_ts`, and `op_type`, the output result contains the complete changes for each primary key in the upstream table.

 • Regular expression support

-The MySQL CDC source supports using regular expressions in the table-name and database-name options to match multiple tables or databases.
-The following example shows how to specify multiple tables by using regular expressions.
+The MySQL CDC source table supports using regular expressions in the table name or database name to match multiple tables or databases.
+The following code example shows how to specify multiple tables using a regular expression.

 CREATE TABLE products (